 Ocean Bridge Empowers Youth Through Nature Conservation

-Ocean Bridge connects Canadian youth from coast to coast to coast empowering them to make a difference towards ocean conservation.
-Each year 40 youth (ages 18-30) form a national team engaged in co-creating and delivering service projects for their home communities and two immersive expeditions addressing Ocean Health and Ocean Literacy in Canada.
+Ocean Bridge connects Canadian youth from coast-to-coast-to-coast empowering them to make a difference towards ocean conservation.
+Each year, 40 youth (ages 18-30) form a national team engaged in co-creating and delivering service projects in their home communities.
+They also partake in two immersive expeditions addressing Ocean Health and Ocean Literacy in Canada.

 Meet Jasveen Brar

 Hometown: Medicine Hat, Alberta